 The Duke of Newcastle offered a substantial reward for his arrest while his description was widely circulated to the press.
 This one appeared in the London Gazette:

 “A butcher by trade about 26 years of age, a tall fresh coloured man very much marked with the smallpox.
 Lived some time ago in Whitechapel and wears a blue grey coat and natural wig.”

-Throughout Yorkshire and neighbouring Lincolnshire Turpin embarked upon a crime spree teaming up with others to commit robberies but more often than not he engaged in poaching and particularly lucrative horse theft but he had also taken to drinking heavily and his behaviour had become increasingly erratic as a result.
+Throughout Yorkshire and neighbouring Lincolnshire Turpin embarked upon a crime spree teaming up with others to commit robberies but also to engage in poaching and particularly lucrative horse theft, but he had also taken to drinking heavily and his behaviour had become increasingly erratic as a result.
 It would land him in a heap of trouble.

 With no Defence Counsel provided for the accused he would be expected to represent himself and Turpin was to prove a particularly poor advocate in his own defence.
 Indeed, it was his ham-fisted attempt to find character witnesses willing to testify on his behalf that was to prove his undoing.

 One of those he approached was his brother-in-law who not wanting to get involved refused even to open the letter he had received but neither did he choose to destroy or conceal it.
 James Smith who had taught the young Richard Turpin how to write and was still in contact with the family saw the envelope and recognising his distinctive style wrote to the Court in York to inform them that it was not John Palmer they had under arrest but the notorious highwayman Dick Turpin.